LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 Portable applications
 ---------------------

-Logtalk is compatible with most modern standards compliant Prolog compilers.
+Logtalk is compatible with most modern standards-compliant Prolog compilers.
 However, this does not necessarily imply that your Logtalk applications will have the same level of portability.
-If possible, you should only use in your applications Logtalk built-in predicates and ISO Prolog specified built-in predicates and arithmetic functions.
+If possible, you should only use in your applications Logtalk built-in predicates and ISO Prolog-specified built-in predicates and arithmetic functions.
 If you need to use built-in predicates (or built-in arithmetic functions) that may not be available in other Prolog compilers, you should try to encapsulate the non-portable code in a small number of objects and provide a portable **interface** for that code through the use of Logtalk protocols.
 An example will be code that access operating-system specific features.
-The Logtalk compiler can warn you of the use of non-ISO specified built-in predicates and arithmetic functions by using the :ref:`portability <flag_portability>` compiler flag.
+The Logtalk compiler can warn you of the use of non-ISO-specified built-in predicates and arithmetic functions by using the :ref:`portability <flag_portability>` compiler flag.